Skip over main navigation

 Most read

 Come and visit Aspens' Bluebell Cafe near Pembury Village, just outside Tunbridge Wells in Kent.
-Our Cafe is open Monday-Friday 10am-4pm and serves hot drinks, meals and snacks.
+Our Cafe is open Monday-Friday 10am-4pm (Wednesday 11am-4pm) and serves hot drinks, meals and snacks.
 Our site also has a woodland walk, an animal farm and a children's playground.
+Over the summer we are often open at the weekends - check our page for more details.

 • West Sussex children and young people's service